-Medical benefits for dependents are the same as those for workers.
-Free general practitioner care is provided for children up to age 6 (up to age 13 as of 2015); free dental care for children up to age 18.
+Medical benefits for dependents are the same as those for the insured.
+Free general practitioner care is provided for children up to age 13; free dental care for children up to age 18.
 No reimbursement for children's eyeglasses (aged 5 or younger).